-The main types of transplant procedure are:
+There are three main types of transplant procedures:

-In these cases the donor will need to have an operation, where the donated part of bowel is removed and the remaining sections of bowel are connected together.
+In these cases, the donor will need to have an operation, where the donated part of bowel is removed and the remaining sections of bowel are connected together.

 How a small bowel transplant is performed